Scent of a Drag Queen

-"Scent of a Drag Queen" is the eighth episode of the fifth season of RuPaul's Drag Race.
+"Scent of a Drag Queen" is the eighth episode of the fifth season of the American television series RuPaul's Drag Race.
 It originally aired on March 18, 2013.
+The episode's main challenge tasks the contestants with creating, marketing, and filming commercials for signature fragrances.
 Aubrey O'Day and Joan Van Ark are guest judges.
+Shawn Morales is among members of the Pit Crew in the episode.